Tracardi/tracardi-api/docs/trouble/index.md

 ## Missing /track endpoint

 Track endpoint with trailing backslash may fail if you use HTTPS connection.
 If you, by mistake, use URL `/track/` instead of `/track` with https connection, the system will redirect `/track/` to `/track`.
-But it will loose https connection.
+But it will lose https connection.
 This is a know error in fastAPI: [https://github.com/tiangolo/fastapi/issues/4990](https://github.com/tiangolo/fastapi/issues/4990).
 Please do not use backslash at the end of any API call.